su2code/su2code.github.io/_vandv/SANDIA_jet.md

 <img src="/vandv_files/SANDIA_jet/images/YD0_rho.png" alt="Mean density along Jet Centerline" />
 </p>

 The experimental results for the mean density are given in Sandia’s database, but these are directly computed from the mixture fraction by making use of the ratio between the density of propane and air.
-The ratio that is being used for this purpose is 1.6$$^{2}$$, whereas the expected ratio is lower.
+The ratio that is being used for this purpose is 1.6 $$^{2}$$, whereas the expected ratio is lower.
 The higher density ratio used in the post-processing of the experimental data results in a wider density range across the domain, which can partly explain the differences between the experimental data and the numerical results on the density along the jet centerline.
-The spreading rate of a jet is independent of the initial density ratio $$^{2}$$.
+Note that the spreading rate of a jet is independent of the initial density ratio $$^{2}$$.

 <p align="center">
 <img src="/vandv_files/SANDIA_jet/images/Residuals_convergence.png" alt="Residuals Convergence for the Turbulent Jet Mixing" />